Antonio-Martinez-Sanchez/Thinkful-Final-Capstone-Python/README.md

 1. Hypothesis testing: z-test

-In this scenario, I want to examine whether there is a significant difference in the proportion of US Mass Shootings from before and after 1992.
+In this scenario, I want to examine whether there is a significant difference in the proportion of US Mass Shootings from before and after 1991.

 Ho: p1 - p2 = 0
 Ha: p1 - p2 ≠ 0

 2. Our Hypothesis:

-Does Mental Health play a role in the occurrence of Mass Shootings?
+Does Mental Health & Age play a role in the occurrence of Mass Shootings?

-Ho: p1 - p2 = 0 There is no difference between the Mental Health of Male and Mental Health of female.
+Ho: p1 - p2 = 0 There is no difference between the Mental Health & Age of the attacker/s.
-Ha: p1 - p2 ≠ 0 There is difference between the Mental Health of Male and Mental Health of female.
+Ha: p1 - p2 ≠ 0 There is difference between the Mental Health & Age of the attacker/s.

 Sources: